bdusell/jitsu/README.md

 * Many, many static utility functions for string and array manipulation, regular expression matching, introspection, functional programming, etc.
-* Wrapper classes `XArray`, `XString`, and `XRegex` which offer a rich, object-oriented interface to native PHP data types that supports method chaining.
+* Wrapper classes `XArray`, `XString`, and `XRegex` which offer a rich, object-oriented interface to native PHP data types and support method chaining.
-* Other features in the works, like a SQL syntax abstraction layer and an ORM.
+* Other features are in the works, like a SQL syntax abstraction layer and an ORM.

 ## Component Libraries